veeso/tui-realm/README.md

 - [termscp](https://github.com/veeso/termscp)

+Want to add yours?
+Open an issue using the `New app/component` template 😄

 ---

 ## Standard components library 🎨

-Tui-realm comes with an optional standard library of components I thought may be useful for most of the applications.
+Tui-realm comes with an optional standard library of components I thought would have been useful for most of the applications.
 If you want to use it, just enable the `with-components` feature in your `Cargo.toml`.

 For each component, the standard library provides a `PropsBuilder` in the same module (e.g. `input::Input => input::InputPropsBuilder`), which provides methods to set only the properties actually used by the component.